ocupop/dartlang.org/src/_guides/get-started.md

     style="border: 1px solid #ccc;">
 </iframe>

-Note that DartPad does not allow you to import libraries, such as dart:io.
-If you want functionality from a library, you'll need to install an SDK.
+Note that DartPad does not allow you to import libraries except for a few core libraries.
+If you want functionality from other libraries, such as dart:io, you'll need to install an SDK.

 ## What kind of app do you want to write?